sanjaychandak/DDEX_PPI/README.md

 # Prerequisite

-Python version > 3.x and used Web3 for signing the calls.
+Python version > 3.x and used Web3 library (pip install web3) for signing the orders.

 # How to run this programme